Azamn

-Azamn is an independent Arabic newspaper in the Sultanate of Oman on the Arabian peninsula.
+Azamn was an independent Arabic newspaper in the Sultanate of Oman on the Arabian Peninsula.
 It was suspended by the Omani government on August 9, 2016 following a report about senior Omani officials pressuring the country's judiciary to overturn a decision in an inheritance case.
 On September 26, a court ordered its permanent closure.

 Closure by government

 The closure came after three journalists from the newspaper were arrested in the days following the publication of an article entitled "Supreme Bodies Tie the Hands of Justice."
 That article accused Ishaq Bin Ahmed Al Bousaidi, the chairman of the country's Judicial Council and chief magistrate of Oman's Supreme Court of intervening in inheritance cases before the courts at the behest of senior government officials.

 On July 28, 2016, Azamn's editor-in-chief, Ibrahim al–Maamari, was called in for questioning by security officials and imprisoned.
 Oman's Information Ministry then warned the newspaper that if it continued to report on the issue it would be closed, according to Amnesty International.
 In protest of the order, Azamn left a portion of its front page blank for several days.
-Al-Maamari was well known to the government.
-He was previously arrested in 2011 during the Arab Spring and sentenced to five months in prison.
-Azamn was also banned for publishing for one month for publishing an article that was considered an insult to the officials at the Ministry of Justice.
+Al-Maamari was previously arrested by the government in 2011 during the Arab Spring and sentenced to five months in prison.
+Publication of Azamn was also suspended for one month for publishing an article that was considered an insult to the officials at the Ministry of Justice.

 On August 3, Zaher al-Abri, another editor at the newspaper, was taken into custody in the capital Muscat.
 Al-Abri's detention came one day after he had spoken to a representative of the New York-based press freedom group Committee to Protect Journalists for an article about al-Maamari's arrest.